dhruv-addanki/SimuTrade/README.md

 # SimuTrade

 A full-stack paper-trading simulator that combines a Django REST API, Celery-powered background jobs, and a modern Next.js dashboard.
-Users can register, place market or limit orders, monitor holdings, review trades/transactions, and see live market data pulled from Alpha Vantage or Finnhub.
+Users can register, place market or limit orders, monitor holdings, review trades/transactions, and see live market data pulled from Alpha Vantage.

 ## Features